A post by Brain Aker about the state of MySQL, Postgres and NoSQL databases.

 MySQL became less interesting once it was acquired […]

-I’ve never been very sure what metric is used to measure how interesting the product is.
+I’ve never been very sure what metric is used to measure how interesting a product is.
+That in case there’s such a metric.
 As opposed to some suggestions I’m reading, I haven’t seen stories of people moving away from MySQL because Oracle acquired it.
 Except Fedora and OpenSUSE replacing MySQL with MariaDB and this due to very specific issues (no security infos, no access to regression tests).

 the number of Postgres deployments is greater then what all of the NoSQL market combined adds up to